1878 conclave: Morning of 20 February

+Third ballot

+Aftermath

-The election of Cardinal Pecci, who took the name of Leo XIII, was a victory for the liberals.
+The election of Cardinal Pecci, who took the name Leo XIII, was a victory for the liberals.
 Pecci had been an effective bishop whose diocese had moved from the Papal States to the Kingdom of Italy successfully, without Church problems.
 He was seen as a diplomatic pragmatist with the tact and flexibility opponents of the previous pope believed Pius IX lacked.
-At 68 Leo was also young enough to do the job without hindrance of health problems, but old enough to offer the prospect of a relatively short reign of ten to fifteen years.
+At 68, Leo was also young enough to do the job without hindrance of health problems but old enough to offer the prospect of a relatively short reign of ten to fifteen years.
 Whereas Pius IX was seen as having isolated the Church from international opinion (his confining Jews in ghettos and his treatment of minorities had been condemned by world leaders such as Gladstone), Leo was seen as an "internationalist" who could earn back the Vatican some international respect.

 Though always seemingly in poor health and delicate condition, Leo reigned for 25 years.
 He had the third longest reign of any pope until that time.
-When he died on 20 July 1903 at the age of 93 he had lived to be older than any of his known predecessors.
+Leo XIII was later surpassed by Pope John Paul II, who reigned for 26 years and six months from his election in October 1978 to his death in April of 2005.
+When Leo XIII died on 20 July 1903 at the age of 93, he had lived to be older than any of his known predecessors.
+He would be surpassed by Pope Benedict XVI, who died at the age of 95.